 Functest considers OPNFV as a black box.
-OPNFV, since the Brahmaputra release, offers lots of potential combinations:
+As of Colorado release the OPNFV offers a lot of potential combinations:

-- 2 controllers (OpenDayligh, ONOS) - 4 installers (Apex, Compass, Fuel, Joid)
+- 3 controllers (OpenDaylight, ONOS, OpenContrail) - 4 installers (Apex, Compass, Fuel, Joid)

-Most of the tests are runnable on any combination, but some others might have restrictions imposed by the installers or the available deployed features.
+Most of the tests are runnable by any combination, but some tests might have restrictions imposed by the utilized installers or due to the available deployed features.
+The system uses the environment variables (INSTALLER_IP and DEPLOY_SCENARIO) to automatically determine the valid test cases; for each given environment.